The Darkness (band): Easter Is Cancelled (2019–2021)

 In 2019, the Darkness released their sixth studio album Easter Is Cancelled on 4 October 2019 through Cooking Vinyl.
 Easter Is Cancelled became the band's fourth UK Top 10 album and topped the Official Charts Top 40 Rock And Metal Chart and the iTunes Rock Chart, while the record has achieved over 3 million streams on Spotify alone.

 The album was released to a generally positive response from music critics while the previous singles "Heart Explodes" and "Rock and Roll Deserves to Die" proved a radio hit on the playlists of Radio 2, Absolute, Kerrang and more.
 The comedic video for "Rock and Roll Deserves to Die" has also individually surpassed 1 million views.

 In January 2020, the Darkness released a new video for "In Another Life" which featured model Abbey Clancy.
 The track then made the BBC Radio 2 B-List.
 The band commenced their UK tour of the Easter Is Cancelled album on 25 November 2019 in Ireland, culminating on 20 December at London's Roundhouse.

 In 2020, the band attempted a worldwide tour across Europe, Australia, New Zealand, and North America.
 The tour abruptly ended in Adelaide, Australia on 15 March as the COVID-19 pandemic and subsequent stay-at-home orders set in.
 The band returned to the UK for occasional shows and live streams where possible, with an aim to reschedule the remainder of the postponed New Zealand and North American dates in the future.

 In December the band played a one-off show at The IndigO2 in London.
 Initial plans to open the show and sound check to a limited audience were shut down at the last minute due to the Coronavirus pandemic.
 The show still went ahead but only accessible by live stream.
-The whole show was recorded for a live album titled Streaming Of A White Christmas, scheduled to be released on CD and vinyl in early 2021.
+The whole show was recorded for a live album titled Streaming Of A White Christmas, which was released on CD and vinyl in early 2021.